dhocker/susannas-library-frb/readme.md

 # Flask, React and Webpack

 ## Overview
-This is a playground sandbox for the combination of Flask, React and Webpack.
+This is the newest iteration of Susanna's Library developed using Flask, React, Booststrap and Webpack.
-The following pages illustrate various aspects of React.
-- home

 ## Set Up
-Create a venv with flask and sqlalchemy.
+Create a venv with flask and SQLAlchemy.

-    mkvirtualenv -r requirements.txt flask-react
+    mkvirtualenv -r requirements.txt susannas-library-frb

 Install Webpack and various dependencies called out in package.json.

     npm install

 ## Build
-Run a one time build
+Run a one time build based on webpack.config.js

     npm run build